ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Related Work

-In sum, there is still room for exploration in addressing the ill-posed problem by the Transformer in EEG-related generative tasks, as little research in the literature can be found \cite{sunDesignVirtualBCI2023}.
-Therefore, we try to explore the Transformer capability in EEG SR to alleviate the limitations of existing methods discussed in the context.
+In summary, there is still room for exploration to address the ill-posed problem of transformers in EEG-related generative tasks, as little research can be found in the literature \cite{sunDesignVirtualBCI2023}.
+Therefore, we attempted to explore the transformer capability of EEG SR to alleviate the limitations of the existing methods explored in this context.